 - Look at what is going on in your industry.
-You are an expert in your field who can provide insight: Buzzsumo, Google News, and Answer the Public to see what people are searching.
-You can also check out the free tool Help A Reporter Out.
+You are an expert in your field who can provide insight.
+Use Buzzsumo, Google News, and Answer the Public to see what people are searching for.
+You can also check out the free tool Help A Reporter Out (HARO).

 - Be kind and approachable.

-Remember, TV people want something that makes good video: newspapers want good print, but they also have online elements for a photo gallery or short video; magazine people want excellent photos.
-Avoid mass pitches (aka spray and pray PR).
-Personalize pitches when possible and tailor each one to the person you’re writing to.
+Remember, TV people want something that makes good video; newspaper people want good copy, but they also have online elements for a photo gallery or short video; magazine people want excellent photos.
+Avoid mass pitches (a.k.a. spray-and-pray PR).
+Personalize pitches when possible and tailor each outreach email to the person you’re writing to.

 - Ask someone you trust to read your pitch and press release.
-They should be proofing it for typos, but (more importantly), they should give you feedback on whether your story is interesting.
+They should proofread it for typos, but, more importantly, they should give you feedback on whether your story is interesting.

-- Be sure you’re sending the pitch at a time of day that the journalist is most likely to read it.
+- Be sure you’re sending the pitch at a time of day the journalist is most likely to read it.
 Tuesdays and Wednesdays around 2 p.m. are the best times.
-Avoid weekends or after-hours.
+Avoid weekends and after working hours.

 4. Hit Send

 It’s showtime!
 Just as you’re performing for your audience (remember, you’re a country music singer), you’re also trying to entertain and inform your media relations email recipients.
 Remember to:

 - Interact with your audience.
 Sing to them!

 - Create an ambiance that reflects you and your vibe.